digitaltrails/vdu_controls/README.md

 ```

 Whether run from the desktop application-menu or run from the command line, ``vdu-controls`` behaviour can be altered
+in a number of ways:

+* Command line options.
+* The `Settings` item in the context-menu.
+* Configurations files in `$HOME/.config/vdu_controls/`

-by a number of command line options, see the context-menu help or the  [man page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/digitaltrails/vdu_controls/master/docs/_build/man/vdu_controls.1.html)
+See the context-menu or the  [man page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/digitaltrails/vdu_controls/master/docs/_build/man/vdu_controls.1.html)
  for details.

-As well as the command line options, controls and optimisations for individual VDU's can be specified in individual
+VDU controls and optimisations can be specified in the global or VDU-specific config-files.
-VDU config files, see the context-menu help or the [man page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/digitaltrails/vdu_controls/master/docs/_build/man/vdu_controls.1.html)
- for details.

 Development
 -----------